Refunds & Cost Adjustments

 - Students should not plan on using their refund check to pay for rent for an off-campus residence.
 We cannot guarantee that a refund check will be ready by a student’s rent deadline.

 - When a refund check is ready for pick up, notification will be sent to the KSC email account.

-- If the student is participating in a semester or year-long payment plan and has also been awarded financial aid, our office will be unable to refund any resulting student-account credit balance until the student’s payment plan has been completely paid off.
+- If the student is participating in a semester or year-long payment plan and has also been awarded financial aid, our office will be unable to refund any credit balance until the student’s payment plan has been fully paid.

-- In the event that a student’s financial aid award exceeds the remaining amount owed for his/her payment plan, it is the student’s responsibility to contact the payment plan servicer and reduce the (original) amount of your plan if he/she so chooses.
+- If a student’s financial aid exceeds the balance due on the payment plan, it is the student’s responsibility to contact the payment plan servicer and reduce the plan amount if they choose.

 - Single semester loans will have two disbursements; please plan accordingly.

 - Some financial aid programs may not be disbursed until well into the semester, especially for first-time KSC students; please plan accordingly.

 - Credit balances cannot be held from one academic year to another.
 All outstanding credit balances will be refunded to a student in the form of a check.